ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 **Are you able to reach to the mon nodes?**

-  Doesn't happen often, but sometimes there are ``iptables`` rules that block accesse to mon nodes or TCP ports.
+  Doesn't happen often, but sometimes there are ``iptables`` rules that block access to mon nodes or TCP ports.
 These may be leftovers from prior stress-testing or rule development.
 Try SSHing into the server and, if that succeeds, try connecting to the monitor's ports (``tcp/3300`` and ``tcp/6789``) using a ``telnet``, ``nc``, or similar tools.